Adam Smith (ice hockey): Playing career

-Between 1996 and 1999 he played in the American Hockey League and the International Hockey League for Binghamton Rangers, Hartford Wolfpack, Grand Rapids Griffins and Fort Wayne Komets.
+Between 1996 and 1999 he played in the American Hockey League and the International Hockey League for the Binghamton Rangers, Hartford Wolfpack, Grand Rapids Griffins and Fort Wayne Komets.
 He following that with three seasons in Europe playing for the Bracknell Bees and Sheffield Steelers of the Ice Hockey Superleague in the United Kingdom and for EC Bad Nauheim in the 2nd Bundesliga in Germany.

 Smith returned to North America to finish the 2001–02 season playing for Trenton Titans and Macon Whoopee in the ECHL.
 He then returned to Europe for the 2002–03 season where he played four games for the Invicta Dynamos in the English Premier Ice Hockey League before moving back to the 2nd Bundesliga and playing for SC Riessersee.

 While in the UK, Smith helped the Bracknell Bees to win the league championship in 1990–00 and the Sheffield Steelers to win a Grand Slam of the Challenge Cup, Benson & Hedges Cup, league championship and playoffs in the 2000–01 season.